Clams and Mussels in Garlic Butter White Wine Sauce will take you straight to the beach. The light, yet extremely flavorful broth can’t be beat.

 - 1 lemon

-Melt 1 tablespoon margarine in wide bottomed pot
+- Melt 1 tablespoon butter in wide bottomed saute pan

-Add remaining margarine, plus olive oil.
-When margarine has melted, add garlic and cook until fragrant, 2-3 minutes.
+- Add remaining butter, plus avocado or olive oil.
+When butter has melted, add garlic and cook until fragrant, 2-3 minutes.

 For more delicious recipes, click on the photos below!